GoogleCloudPlatform/document-intake-accelerator/README.md

 # Document Intake Accelerator

-> A pre-packaged and customizable solution to accelerate the development of document processing workflow using DocAI parsers and other GCP products (Firestore, BigQuery, GKE, etc).
-The goal of this framework is to accelerate the development efforts in document workflow.
+> A pre-packaged and customizable solution to accelerate the development of end-to-end document processing workflow incorporating Document AI parsers and other GCP products (Firestore, BigQuery, GKE, etc).
+The goal is to accelerate the development efforts in document workflow with many ready-to-use components.

+## Key features
+- End-to-end workflow management: document classification, extraction, validation, profile matching and Human-in-the-loop review.
+- API endpoints for integration with other systems.
+- Customizable components in microservice structure.
+- Solution architecture with best practices on Google Cloud Platform.

 ## Getting Started to Deploy the DocAI Workflow